padro89/snakemake-workflow-cnag/README.md

 }
 ```

-- **In order to better function with the FGSEA, the full species name should be specified and converted to the short version (Mus musculus to mmusculus)**
+- **In order to better function with the FGSEA, the full species name should be specified and converted to the short version inside the script(Mus musculus to mmusculus)**

 #### GSEA
 - The GSEA is performed with fgsea.
 It uses a ranked list of genes (by statistic) that can be identified by ENSEMBL ID (default at CNAG) or SYMBOL.